danieleskebby/skebbyAPI/README.md

 ## Functions available
 The functions available by the API are:

 - `sendSMS`: sends a SMS message to a given array of recipients.
-Return a string.
+Return a querystring with the result of the request.
 - `getCredit`: get the the available currency on your Skebby account, and gives you the SMSs available, divided by type.
 - `addAlias`: sends an alphanumeric sender (aka Alias) on approvation by AGCOM.